July 18th Silent Auction & BBQ at Bartlett

 1. Abide by the bylaws of the organization;

-10. Cultivate and recommend at least one applicant for membership to the board of directors each year;
+9. Cultivate and recommend applicants for membership to the board of directors each year;

-12. Propose and help arrange at least one speaking engagement for Bartlett each year;
+11. Propose and help arrange speaking engagements for Bartlett Woods each year;

 If this sounds attractive to you, and you would like to learn more about our recruitment goals and process, please reach out to Executive Director Kelly Osborn at 207-593-1259 or at kosborn@bartlettwoods.com.